-If enough Americans think that debt cancellation is a handout for the wealthy or unfair policy, it is less likely to happen.
+If enough Americans think that debt cancellation is a handout for the wealthy or an unfair policy, it is less likely to happen.

 However, as borrowers, we have the tools to make a difference.
 If you want to help, there are two ways you can directly contribute to the national discussion.

 - Share your feelings on social media.
-Many Americans get their news and form their opinions based upon what they read on social media.
+Many Americans get their news and form their opinions based on what they read on social media.
 If borrowers are vocal and passionate, it will change minds.